UPB-SysSec/stekruebe-pipeline/README.md

 ## Installation
 The artifact itself consists of a series of (Python) scripts and Docker containers.
-Instructions here are based on a clean Ubuntu 25.04 installation, but should work on other distributions as well.
+The instructions here are designed for **Ubuntu 25.04**, but should be easily adaptable to other Linux distributions.
 ### Pre-requisites
 Make sure that you have cloned the submodules, either by using the `--recurse-submodules` flag when cloning or by running:
 ```bash